BaboonSquad/appdev/README.md

 # appdev
-baboons trynna make an app
+Trying to make an app